PoisotLab/ms_svd_networks/manuscript.md

 this can be done by avoiding to duplicate overlap in interactions, thereby resulting in a network that is close to full rank, and with high SVD entropy.
-Interestingly, +@fig:other suggests that both nestedness and connectance measure the *lack* of complexity in an ecological network.
+Interestingly, +@fig:other suggests that both nestedness and connectance measure the *lack* of complexity in an ecological network, which is in contrast to how they may commonly be viewed [@Landi2018ComSta].

 ![The relationship between entropy and A.) the nestedness, and B) the spectral radius of interaction networks.
 Colours indicate the different interaction types of the networks.](figures/others_v_entropy.png){#fig:other}